Watch the webinar now:

 • Risk minimization: Identification and reduction of procurement risks through diversification

-• Cost control: avoidance of price peaks through long-term contracts and market analyses
+• Cost control: avoidance of price peaks through long-term contracts and market analysis

 • Strategic partnerships: Building relationships with suppliers for better negotiating positions